shamikan/IITD-OCS_Project/README.md

 [X] Visit http://127.0.0.1:8000/ on your Chrome web browser.

 This is a repository just for the backend work demonstration and not frontend, hence, the simpleton html code.
+Some problem with the requirement.txt, extra modules/packages might get installed.